-A related problem may occur when the system time is not synchronized between multiple hosts, and the time stamps for the results returned from PMCD reflect the skew in the system times.
-In this case, it is recommended that either timeslave or timed be used to keep the system clocks on the collector systems synchronized; see the timed(1M) man page.
+A related problem may occur when the system time is not synchronized between multiple hosts, and the timestamps for the results returned from pmcd reflect the skew in the system times.
+In this case, it is recommended that either timeslave or timed be used to keep the system clocks on the collector systems synchronized; see timed(1M).